How we collect, use and store your data.

 How long do we keep your information?

 In accordance with the GDPR, Inclusion Barnet does not store personal data indefinitely; data is only stored for as long as is necessary to complete the task for which it was originally collected, after which it is safely destroyed.
+Details of retention periods for different aspects of your personal data are available in our data retention schedule which you can request from us by contacting us.
+Please note that some retention periods extend up to six years.

 How do we share your information?